We explain how to start beekeeping and how to start a beehive. There’s lots to know before starting this exciting homesteading hobby.

 A beekeeper, known as an apiarist, tends to the bees to ensure that they are growing and producing more bees and creating fresh honey.

 Apiarists can do this for several reasons, from wanting to have more bees to produce pollen for growing crops to getting beeswax or honey from the hive.
 Some start a business selling raw honey.

-They also sometimes breed bees for the purpose of selling them to other apiarists.
+In addition, some may breed bees for the purpose of selling them to other apiarists.

 This is seen by Mesolithic paintings and illustrations found on rocks of apiarists tending to bees.

 How much does it cost to start beekeeping?